Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Maintaining, defending, or settling any action or proceeding

-- Activities solely concerning internal affairs, like meetings of managers, members, shareholders, etc.
+- Activities solely concerning internal affairs, like meetings of LLC members and/or managers

 - Having accounts at in-state financial institutions